atom/watcher/README.md

 ### PathWatcher.dispose()

 Release an event subscription.
 The event callback associated with this `PathWatcher` will not be called after the watcher has been disposed, synchronously.
-Note that the native resources used to feed events to this watcher may remain, if another active `PathWatcher` is consuming events from it, and even if they are freed as a result of this disposal they will be freed asynchronously.
+Note that the native resources or polling root used to feed events to this watcher may remain, if another active `PathWatcher` is consuming events from it, and even if they are freed as a result of this disposal they will be freed asynchronously.

 ```js
 const {watchPath} = require('@atom/watcher')